ellado-fbit/express-middleware/README.md

 ```

 ## IPv4
-Middleware to extract the IPv4 address from the request object.
-The extracted IPv4 address will be available on the request via the 'ipv4' property.
-Also converts IPv6 format to IPv4 format.
+Middleware to extract the IPv4 address from the request object (it converts IPv6 format to IPv4 format).
+The extracted address will be available on the request via the 'ipv4' property.

 ```js
 const express = require('express')